Policy 3570P - Student Records/Maintenance of School Records

 15. Log pertaining to release of student’s record; and

-Information in student files shall be maintained for a period of 3 years after a student graduates or permanently leaves the School, except for those records for which longer retention is required.
+Other content of the student record shall be maintained for a period of seven years after a student graduates or permanently leaves RISE Charter School, except for those records for which longer retention is required.

 Records for a special education student with disabilities who graduates or permanently withdraws from the School, including eligibility documentation, IEPs, consents, and written notices will, for at least six years, be maintained until such time or when the School has been given written consent from the parent(s) and/or adult former student to destroy the records or transfer the records to the parent(s) or to the student if the student has succeeded to the rights of the parents.
 Such written records of individual students are confidential and shall be shredded under supervision of the staff member responsible for the records if not released to the parent(s) and/or adult former student.
 The records manager should maintain a log that documents the date of destruction or release of records.

-The Executive Director’s designee shall be responsible for the maintenance, retention, or destruction of a student’s records, in accordance with the School’s procedure established by the Executive Director.
+The Executive Director’s designee shall be responsible for the maintenance, retention, or destruction of a student’s records, in accordance with RISE Charter School’s procedure established by the Executive Director.

 Access to Student Records